-If you need to talk or see your Primary Care Provider after the office has closed for the day, call your Primary Care Provider's office.
-When the on call physician returns your call he or she will advise you on how to proceed.
-Because you are a member of the UnitedHealthcare Group Medicare Advantage (PPO) plan, you can see any provider (network or out-of-network) at the same cost share, as long as they accept the plan and have not opted out of or been excluded from Medicare.
+If you need to talk to or see your Primary Care Provider after the office has closed for the day, call your Primary Care Provider's office.
+When the on-call physician returns your call he or she will advise you on how to proceed.
+Because you are a member of the UnitedHealthcare® Group Medicare Advantage (PPO) plan, you can see any provider (network or out-of-network) at the same cost share, as long as they accept the plan and have not opted out of or been excluded or precluded from the Medicare Program.

-If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9, Section 10 of this booklet tells what you can do.
-(If we have denied coverage for your medical care or drugs and you don't agree with our decision, Chapter 9, Section 4 tells what you can do.)
+If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9 tells what you can do.

-Section 1.4 We must protect the privacy of your personal health information
+Section 1.3 We must protect the privacy of your personal health information